 In this SushiSwap review, we provide an overview of the popular DeFi platform and its controversial background.
 Plus take a look at their SUSHI token, supported blockchains, fees, features, and the platform’s safety and security.

-SushiSwap is a decentralized cryptocurrency platform, allowing users to swap, earn, lend, borrow and leverage all on one decentralized, community-driven platform.
-Even with its controversial background, SushiSwap is still one of the most popular DeFi platforms in the industry.
+SushiSwap is a decentralized cryptocurrency platform, that allows users to swap, earn, lend, borrow and leverage all on one decentralized, community-driven platform.
+Even with its controversial background, SushiSwap is still one of the most popular Defi platforms in the industry.

 SushiSwap Review: How to Use SushiSwap?

 SushiSwap is a fork of UniSwap, one of the most popular decentralized exchanges (DEXes), and therefore has a very similar look and feel to the platform.
 However, SushiSwap continues to evolve, with over 20 supported wallets and 14 chains including the likes of Ethereum, Binance Smart Chain, and Polygon.
 Plus there are now more than 150,000 holders of their own SUSHI token.

 The decentralized cryptocurrency platform, SushiSwap launched in 2020 and was founded by the entity known as Chef Nomi.
 Chef Nomi controversially made a sudden departure in September 2020 taking $14 million in Ether with him.
 He subsequently handed back and transferred ownership of SushiSwap to FTX CEO Sam Bankman-Fried.

 The SushiSwap token SUSHI is a multi-chain token that is also available on Ethereum, Binance Smart Chain, Polygon, Solana, Avalanche, Xdai, and Fantom.